usnistgov/800-63-3/sp800-63b/sec4_aal.md

 * Single-factor Cryptographic Software ([Section 5.1.6](#sfcs))
 * Single-factor Cryptographic Device ([Section 5.1.7](#sfcd))

-> Note: When biometric authentication implements the requirements in [Section 5.2.3](#biometric_use), the device has to be authenticated.
-Therefore, it is unnecessary to use another factor with biometrics because that device is the "something you have", which serves as a valid second factor of the authentication.
+> Note: When biometric authentication implements the requirements in [Section 5.2.3](#biometric_use), the device SHALL be authenticated; a biometric is not recognized as an authenticator type by itself.
+Therefore, it is unnecessary to use another factor with biometrics because the associated device is the "something you have", which serves as a valid second factor of the authentication.

 #### 4.2.2.
 Authenticator and Verifier Requirements